 Our company is committed to providing patients and customers with a reliable supply of high-quality, safe and effective medicines and vaccines.
 Our global supply strategy leverages both our internal manufacturing capabilities and those of external manufacturers that provide specialized skills, expertise and various types of manufacturing services.

 We have entered into manufacturing and supply agreements with local manufacturing partners to broaden access to our products in local markets.
-We strive to forge relationships with partners that meet our standards for quality manufacturing and distribution, and today have 136 external manufacturing sites, 32 Corporate Alliances and 94 Regional Alliances that we engage with to provide access to our products.
+We strive to forge relationships with partners that meet our standards for quality manufacturing and distribution, and today we have 144 external manufacturing sites, 35 Corporate Alliances and 98 Regional Alliances that we engage with to provide access to our products.

 We remain committed to the development and commercialization of our products and to ensuring that we are a reliable global supplier of quality vaccines and medicines.
-In 2017, we launched new products in major regions with 22 filings and 10 launches with sustained supply.
+In 2018, we launched new products in major regions with eight filings and 20 launches.
 We are implementing continuous manufacturing for small-molecule products with planned submissions in 2019 and beyond.

 We continue to optimize our manufacturing capacity for most vaccines, including, as appropriate, redundancy in our supply chain for certain vaccines, so that we eliminate supply disruptions when temporary issues arise in manufacturing.

 We have made significant progress since the launch of the “Manufacturing the Future” strategy in 2016.
 We have improved stability of supply through investments in our people, processes and by enhancing our Quality, Compliance, Technical and IT infrastructure.
 We continue to improve our value chain risk management with dual sourcing of key nodes and markets, strengthening our raw material sourcing and optimizing use of strategic inventory.